Information-Theoretic Privacy with General Distortion Constraints: Main Results

-\textit{Proof sketch:} From the law of large numbers, applying a memoryless mechanism concentrates the distortion around a particular $D$, typically to the expected value, as $n \rightarrow \infty$.
+\textit{Proof sketch:} From the law of large numbers, applying a memoryless mechanism concentrates the distortion around a particular $D$, typically around its expected value, as $n \rightarrow \infty$.
 Therefore, the distortion cost constraint roughly translates to choosing an expected distortion $D$ such that $f(D) \le t$, or equivalently $f^{-1}(t) \ge D$.
-If $f^{-1}(t)$ is uniquely determined, then we have the asymptotic leakage in the form of $L(f^{-1}(t))$.
-Otherwise, our desired $D$ lies somewhere between $f^{-1}_l(t)$ and $f^{-1}_u(t)$.
+If the generalized inverse is unique, then we obtain the exact value in the form of $L(f^{-1}(t))$.
+At the countable set $\mc{T}_f$ where the inverse jumps, the same argument yields the single-letter upper and lower bounds in \eqref{eq: first order leakage memoryless 2}.
 For a more detailed proof, see Section \ref{proof: f approximation memoryless}.